benghaem/cavrr/README.md

 ## Building

+First create a bin directory:

+`mkdir bin`

-The current emulator can be built using the included makefile
+Then current emulator can be built using the included makefile

 `make`